What Is ACES and PIES Data?

 The Auto Care Association maintains ACES files and updates their vehicle applications database, referred to as VCdb for “Vehicle Configuration Database” approximately once per month.
 Vehicles as far back as the 1896 model year are included in the VCdb.
 This vehicle table contains over 60,000 specific combinations of year/make/model cars and trucks.
 Parts that are universal and don’t have a specific fitment will not have ACES data.
 Think of ACES as the link between a part number and a specific vehicle in the VCdb.

 Aftermarket parts suppliers are encouraged to validate their parts data fitment against the ACES industry standard to ensure correct fitment information.
 Vehicle fitment information that is missing is known in the industry as application holes.

-PIES (Product Information Exchange Standard) is the automotive aftermarket industry standard for managing and exchanging product data.
+PIES (Product Information Exchange Standard) is the automotive aftermarket industry standard for managing and exchanging product data of automotive parts and accessories.
 PIES data includes over 20,000 product types that are organized into 25 categories.

 Unlike ACES, PIES data standards can be used without paying a subscription.
 However, there are additional databases that work with PIES data that are available by subscription.